Below is information for transferring coursework to UMBC.

 1. There were in-progress courses on the last transcript you submitted:

-Submit final official transcripts from other colleges attended and any score reports from AP, IB, and CLEP to the Registrar’s Office.
+Submit final official transcripts from other colleges attended and any score reports from AP, IB, CLEP, DANTES, and A-Levels to the Registrar’s Office.
 In-progress courses are not posted to the TCR, and therefore, cannot be used for prerequisites or degree requirements.

 2. A course has been posted on your TCR incorrectly (e.g. Statistics was entered as Statics) or completed coursework is not posted:

 Contact the Registrar’s Office so it can be corrected.
 Create a Help (RT) ticket in myUMBC or call the office.